moniac/performance-matters-server-side/README.md

 Those who don't have it enabled won't see the input.
 The website will stil work just as fine.

+The workings of that can be found in the filter.js file in the public folder.

+I've also added a check to monitor if someone has an internet connection or not.
+That can be found in checkinternet.js

 ### Optimizing

 The project doesn't have a lot of fancy CSS, but it does have a large amount of items.